alexwlchan/alexwlchan.net/src/_articles/2019/2019-07-01-ten-braille-facts.md

 ---
-layout: post
+layout: article
 date: 2019-07-01 07:51:11 +00:00
 title: Ten braille facts / ⠼⠁⠚⠀⠃⠗⠁⠊⠇⠇⠑⠀⠋⠁⠉⠞⠎
 summary: Where does braille come from?
 How was braille originally written?
 What can you write in braille today?
 And more.
-tags:
-  - languages
+topics:
-  - accessibility
+  - Inclusion and accessibility
+  - The world around us
 colors:
   index_light: "#514d45"
   index_dark:  "#b3b5b0"
-old_syntax_highlighting: true
 ---

 One of the fun things about working at Wellcome is that there are lots of unusual things in the collection.